-Using a piece of equipment up to the point of breaking down could be ten times more costly than a regular maintenance program.
+The repeated usage of a piece of equipment without a routine maintenance plan is ten times more costly than a corrective maintenance program.

-Without proper maintenance, you may run into frequent downtimes, which may slow down your process and even lead to costly repairs.
+Without a maintenance strategy, you may run into frequent downtimes, which will slow down your processes and lead to costly repairs.

 What is Preventive Maintenance?

-Also known as preventative maintenance, this is a scheduled maintenance process performed on equipment and systems to lessen its likelihood of unplanned breakdowns.
+Preventative Maintenance is a maintenance schedule process that is performed on equipment and systems to reduce the likelihood of unplanned breakdowns.

 3 Benefits of Preventive Maintenance for Your Facility